Independent record label: 1990s: Dance music, Britpop and alternative rock

-In the UK, the indie chart was still a valuable marketing tool (especially when targeting readers of the NME, Select and various student publications) and so the Britpop-era gave rise to the idea of the 'fake indie'.
+In the UK, the indie chart was still a valuable marketing tool (especially when targeting readers of the NME, Select and various student publications) and so the Britpop era gave rise to the idea of the 'fake indie'.
 The 'fake indie' would be a record label owned by a major company but whose distribution did not go through the parent company's distribution arm, going through an independent in order for those records to be eligible for the indie chart.
 Acts promoted this way initially included Sleeper on BMG's Indolent Records and Echobelly on Sony's Fauve Records.
-However, at this point its worth noting that Sony owned half of Creation Records at the time (with Alan McGee too important within the scene to be labelled a 'fake'), that Fauve Records was set up as part of a labels deal between Epic and former dance music label Rhythm King and as the bands got bigger the releases ended up going through major distribution channels like Arvato (its also worth pointing out that BMG would be seen as being one of the largest independent record companies of the 21st century after Sony BMG was dissolved).
+However, Sony owned half of Creation Records at the time (with Alan McGee too important within the scene to be labelled a 'fake').
+Fauve Records was set up as part of a deal between Epic and former dance music label Rhythm King, and as the bands got bigger the releases ended up going through major distribution channels like Arvato (BMG would come to be seen as being one of the largest independent record companies of the 21st century after Sony BMG was dissolved).

 Richard Branson sold the independent label he co-founded with Simon Draper and Nik Powell (Virgin Records) to Thorn EMI in 1992 and a few years later decided to launch a 'new Virgin Records'.
 This 'Virgin2' was set up as V2 Music in 1996 with staff from Branson's company working on V2 at the same time as the V96 Festival (both record company and festival would use similar 'V' branding, as Branson could not use the full Virgin name for any projects involving music).
 This British independent label would be joined by other V2 Records around the world, with V2 Records Benelux founded in 1997, a record company which continues to operate to this day.